 Adults who are interested in training to help them learn to better understand speech in noise while wearing hearing aids.
 The goal is to find out whether intensive training can improve your ability to communicate successfully in noise.
 It involves listening to speech though a loudspeaker, and either identifying what you heard or answering questions about the information.
 This study requires you visit the Hearing Aid Laboratory 2-3 times a week for several months.
 Find out how to enroll!

 For more information on these or other research projects, please contact us at 847-467-0897 or email us at email@example.com.
-For information on clinical hearing-aid services, you may contact the Northwestern University Audiology Clinic at 847-491-3165.
+For information on clinical hearing services, you may contact the Northwestern University Center for Audiology, Speech, Language and Learning at 847-491-3165.

 Opportunities for researchers and students